 - Loss of appetite

-All of these symptoms may come and go depending on the individual, and they all may become more intense towards the worst days of the withdrawal period.
+All of these symptoms may come and go depending on the individual, and they all may become more intense toward the worst days of the withdrawal period.

 What Are the Stages of the Codeine Withdrawal Timeline?